 Baseball: With talent and depth, Scarborough shifts focus to sustained playoff run

-May 27—SCARBOROUGH — A year ago, the Scarborough High baseball team's season ended abruptly.
+May 22—SCARBOROUGH — A year ago, the Scarborough High baseball team's season ended abruptly.

 A Class A South quarterfinal loss to No. 6 Marshwood left the higher-seeded Red Storm disappointed.
 Despite being beaten by top-tier pitcher Noah Fitzgerald, the good feeling from an 11-5 regular season and a third-place place finish in A South evaporated after they failed to advance in the postseason.